-Getting a speeding ticket doesn’t just mean you’re out the cost of the ticket.
+Getting a doesn’t just mean you’re out the cost of the ticket.
 Tickets make your insurance go up too.
 Speeding tickets can also add points to your driving record.
 If you get too many points, your license gets taken.
 This is why it’s so important to get out of a speeding ticket by any means possible.
 Here are the steps you can go through to avoid those tickets:

 1. Plead “No Contest”